 The Boom 2 earned a solid score of 7 out of 10 in our portability testing, putting it above the average in a metric where score fell between 2 and 10.
 We weighed the Boom 2 at 19.4 ounces, which was fairly standard for the speakers that try to balance portability with good sound quality.
 The cylindrical shape was fairly easy to slide into a backpack full of towels and snacks.
 With the fully waterproof IPX7 rating we didn't even have to worry about whether those towels were wet or not.
 We tested the Boom 2's waterproofness with multiple dunking and trips into the surf, and it's still going strong.

 The Boom 2 was one of the louder speakers we tested, earning an 8 out of 10 in our volume testing.
-This put it towards the top of a metric where scores ranged from 4 to 9.
 It retained its sound quality even at high volumes, and filled our testing apartment with powerful sound.
-It can't quite match the Harman Kardon Onyx Studio 3 and JBL Charge 3 in terms of volume.
+It can't quite match the Harman Kardon Onyx Studio 4 and JBL Charge 3 in terms of volume.
 Both of those models have a bit more punch, but the Boom 2 is close.

 The UE Boom 2 has a list price of $200, though at the time of this writing it can often be found for as much as $50 less.
 If you're looking for a high quality, fully waterproof speaker, then this is a great value.
 If you don't mind making some sacrifices in volume and sound quality you'll get a better bang for your buck from the UE Roll 2.

 The UE Boom 2 is the highest quality of the fully waterproof speakers we tested.
-It is a great choice if you want extreme ruggedness but want to make as few sacrifices in sound quality as possible.
+It is a great choice if you want extreme ruggedness, but also want to make as few sacrifices in sound quality as possible.

 — Max Mutter and Steven Tata